-This is part of our Computers For Girls that we are beginning to develop with schools, universities, and businesses in the 9 African countries where we have Field Associates: Ethiopia, Ghana, Kenya, Liberia, Mali, Rwanda, South Africa, Zambia, and Zimbabwe.
+This is part of our Inspire Girls that we are beginning to develop with schools, universities, and businesses in the 9 African countries where we have Field Associates: Ethiopia, Ghana, Kenya, Liberia, Mali, Rwanda, South Africa, Zambia, and Zimbabwe.

 After the initial co-development, the teacher resources will be field tested in a few schools in each participating African country and then rolled out to hundreds of African schools and universities as well as in other English and French speaking developing countries.